walles/nodecode/README.md

 editor, and edit them there.

 # TODO
-- Extract Python type stubs from Blender
-- Make sure the Python stubs come with type hints
-- Publish Python type stubs to PyPI
 - Make a Blender add-on that can show NodeCode for any node setup
   - Shaders
   - Geometry
   - Compositing
+- Enable the add-on to create a new node setup (or overwrite an existing one?) from a NodeCode file
+- Document a versioning scheme based on the Blender version
+- Publish Python type stubs to PyPI
+- Publish the add-on to Blender Extensions
 - Ensure the generated code has type hints where applicable
-- Enable the add-on to create a new node setup (or overwrite an existing one?) from a NodeCode file
+- Make sure the extracted-from-Blender Python stubs have no `Any` types

+## Done
+- Extract Python type stubs from Blender
+- Make sure the Python stubs come with type hints